m-peeler/Furman-Now-Docs/Misc/FutureWork.md

 There are a number of new features for the app which have been brainstormed, or which we began to work on, but were not finished and can be future work.

+## Dining Index Issue
+**HIGH PRIORITY**
+The `Dining` page attempts to load the most relevant menu based on time of day (i.e. if it's noon, it will attempt to find the lunch menu to display).
+However, the current function that does this can cause crashes if there are fewer than 3 meals being served that day, since it was expected that the DH will always have 3 meals.
+This was a bad assumption: if the DH is closed, or serving only one or two meals a day, running this function can cause the screen to black out on the app.
+Fixing this issue should be a top priority.

 ## Parking
 A specific page which includes a `FUNowMapView` at the top with campus' parking zones demarcated on the top and all relevant links/resources for parking at campus below it.
 Relevant information would be largely moved from the `Links` page to here, and would include parking permit purchase portal, parking ticket appeal site, the parking department's contact information, accessibility maps, the form to request main circle access, temporary permit requests, and anything else related to parking.